nandita-manchikanti/Digital-Image-Processing/README.md

 Down sample the grayscale Lena image with  8 different intensity ranges of values (0-255, 0-127, 0-63, 0-31, 0-15, 0-7, 0-3, and 0-1).
 (Note: Size of images are the same).
 And display all those 8 downsampled images  in the same size display area on the screen.
 Observe what happens

 # Week3

+1. Take a Lena image and convert it into grayscale.
+Create 10 noisy versions of the Lena image by adding additive Gaussian noise with the original image.
+Take the average of noisy images and display the same.
+Report the observation made.
+2. Take a Lena image and scale it by factors of 1,2,0.5 using bilinear and nearest neighbor interpolation methods.
+Display the scaled images.
+Also, display the output of built-in functions for doing scaling by factors of 0.5,1 and 2.
+Compare the results.

+Note:

+1. Write the user defined function for image averaging (problem 1)
+2. Implement bilinear and nearest neighbor interpolation methods using user defined functions as well as built-in functions  (problem 2)

+# Week4

+Download the leaning tower of the PISA image and find the angle of inclination using appropriate rotations with bilinear interpolation.

+# Week5

+1. Do histogram equalization on pout-dark and display the same
+2. Do histogram matching (specification) on the pout-dark image, keeping pout-bright as a reference image.

+Note:

+Use predefined as well as user defined functions for the above problems